Cooking with Bay

 Bay’s sweet, balsamic scent is quickly apparent, but it takes a while for its flavor to permeate foods, so add it to dishes—like hearty soups, gravies and stews, stewed chicken, pot roast or poached fish—early on.
 Use just one or two leaves for most dishes of six servings.
 Be sure to remove the whole leaves before serving, because they’re bitter and sharp and can be dangerous if accidentally swallowed.
 (No, they’re not poisonous, though some people have an allergic reaction to the essential oil.)

-Enjoy this culinary herb in Make Ahead Bean Bay Stew and or one of these natural recipes using bay.
+Enjoy this culinary herb in Make Ahead Bean Bay Stew and or one of these tasty recipes using bay.

 - The word “baccalaureate” means laurel berry, an honorarium given to ancient scholars upon completion of their studies.
 It follows that “to rest on one’s laurels” means to be satisfied with past achievements rather than continue to strive for excellence.